rails/rails/guides/source/testing.md

 1 runs, 1 assertions, 1 failures, 0 errors, 0 skips
 ```

-In the output, `F` denotes a failure.
-You can see the corresponding trace shown
-under `Failure` along with the name of the failing test.
-The next few lines
+In the output, `F` indicates a test failure.
+The trace under `Failure` includes the name of the failing test,
-contain the stack trace followed by a message that mentions the actual value and
-the expected value by the assertion.
-The default assertion messages provide just
+followed by a stack trace and a message showing the actual value and the expected value from the
-enough information to help pinpoint the error.
-To make the assertion failure
+assertion.
+The default assertion messages offer just enough information to help identify the error.
-message more readable, every assertion provides an optional message parameter,
+For improved readability, every assertion allows an optional message parameter to customize the failure
-as shown here:
+message, as shown below:

 ```ruby
 test "should not save article without title" do